 For many cultures, the horse has been a symbol for the journey of the shaman.
 An animal that transports the healer into another dimension of reality.
-There the shaman meets the patient’s spirit and retrieves a lost part of the patient’s soul.
-The horse, a four-footed, well-grounded animal with a powerful spirit is the perfect metaphor.
-The shaman seeks to embody those qualities of the horse, to walk between the two worlds of flesh and spirit.
-Her feet firmly grounded on the earth and lifted by a spirit that is free.
+There, the shaman meets the patient’s spirit and retrieves a lost part of their soul.
+The horse, a four-footed, well-grounded animal with a powerful spirit is the perfect totem.
+The shaman values those qualities of the horse and embodies them to walk between the two worlds of flesh and spirit.
+The shaman’s feet are firmly planted on the earth and her heart is lifted by a spirit that is free.

-has constraints and as a result we can lose parts of our soul.
-Many people are drawn to horses for this truth they keep alive: that even with human domestication, their inner fire remains untamed.
-The presence of the horse awakens our human memory of survival by living close to mother earth and stirs our longing to live an unburdened life.
-Being with horses offers us the opportunity to engage in communion and communication with this living symbol of transformation and power.
-In doing so, we see ourselves differently, we heal part of our disconnection to ourselves and to the earth; we become more whole.
+Shamanism has valuable applications in our modern world.
+Life within our societal structures has constraints, as a result we can lose touch with our heart’s true calling and our soul suffers.
+Many people are drawn to horses for this truth that they keep alive: even with human domestication, their inner fire remains untamed.
+The presence of the horse awakens our human memory of survival by living close to Mother Earth and stirs our longing to live an unburdened life.
+Being with horses offers us the opportunities to engage in communion and communication with this living symbol of transformation and power.
+In doing so, we become aware of the sacred interconnection of all life.
+We begin to heal the disconnection to our self and to the earth, we become more whole.

-When we walk the path of the shaman, in the way of the ancient ones, we love all horses.
-We know each one intimately, as family.
-Our heart longs to help wounded horses become whole.
-Horses sense this and invite the shaman to travel deeply into their world.
-To meet them within the place of their soul and help them heal; to open the gates and allow the captured part of their spirit become free.
+When we walk the path of the shaman, we walk in the way of our ancestors – the ancient ones.
+We become the horse; we see through their eyes.
+We know each horse intimately, instantly, and as family.
+Our heart longs to help heal the wounded spirit and body of our domesticated horses.
+Each horse senses, knows, and understands this.
+They invite the shaman to join them, to travel deeply into their unique world; to meet them at the place of their soul and help them heal; to open the gates and allow their captured spirit be free.